The complexity of isomorphism between countably based profinite groups: Introduction

 The lowness of isomorphism for finitely generated profinite groups contrasts with the complexity of isomorphism for abstract finitely generated groups, which is as hard as possible: by a result of Thomas and Velickovic~\cite{Thomas.Velickovic:99} it is Borel complete for Borel equivalence relations with all classes countable.

 $S_\infty$ denotes the Polish group of permutations of $\omega$.
 An $S_\infty$ orbit equivalence relation is an orbit equivalence relation of a continuous action $S_\infty$ on a Polish space.
 We show that isomorphism of general profinite groups is complete for $S_\infty$ orbit equivalence relations.
-So, in a certain sense, the profinite groups, being either finite or of size the continuum, behave like countable structures; for instance, isomorphism of countable graphs is well known to be $S_\infty$ complete.
+So, in a set theoretic sense, the profinite groups, being either finite or of size the continuum, behave like countable structures; for instance, isomorphism of countable graphs is well-known to be $S_\infty$ complete.